 The cost of a data breach is different for every organization, but between industry fines, forensic investigations, card replacements costs, and more—no matter what way you slice it, it ain't cheap.

-If your business is in healthcare, you're out of luck—those records average $380 per hit, the highest of any industry.
-This is followed by financial services ($336 per record), life science at $274 (this industry includes the makers of biomedical devices, biotech, and more), and industrial companies ($259 per record).
+If your business is in healthcare, you're out of luck—those records average $429 per hit, the highest of any industry.
+This is followed by financial services at $210 per record, technology at $183, and pharmacutical companies $178.

-If you’re worried and curious about your business, IBM has a data breach calculator that will help you explore the impact a breach will have on your business, based on your risk factors.
+If you’re worried about your business, IBM has a data breach calculator that will help you explore the impact a breach will have on your business, based on your risk factors.

 A breach isn't just damaging in terms of the fines you might have to pay.
 There are many other factors that cost your business money, including: